ericabxy/srd20/docs/_srd/MonstersH-I.markdown

 ---Resistance to acid 10, cold 10, and electricity 10.

----Damage reduction: 5/magic (if HD 11 or less) or 10/magic (if HD 12
+---Damage reduction: 5/magic (if HD 11 or less) or 10/magic (if HD 12 or more).
-or more).

 ---A half-celestial's natural weapons are treated as magic weapons for the purpose of overcoming damage reduction.

 ---Spell resistance equal to creature's HD + 10 (maximum 35).

 --- +4 racial bonus on Fortitude saves against poison.

-**Abilities:** Increase from the base creature as
-follows: Str +4, Dex +2, Con +4, Int +2, Wis +4, Cha +4.
+**Abilities:** Increase from the base creature as follows: Str +4, Dex +2, Con +4, Int +2, Wis +4, Cha +4.

-**Skills:** A half-celestial gains skill points as an outsider and has skill points equal to (8 + Int modifier) x(HD +3).
+**Skills:** A half-celestial gains skill points as an outsider and has skill points equal to (8 + Int modifier) x (HD +3).
 Do not include Hit Dice from class levels in this calculation---the half-celestial gains outsider skill points only for its racial Hit Dice, and gains the normal amount of skill points for its class levels.
-Treat skills from the base creature's list as class skills, and other skills as cross-class.
+Treat skills from the base creature's list as class skills, and other skills xas cross-class.

-**Challenge Rating:** HD 5 or less, as base creature +1;
-HD 6 to 10, as base creature +2; HD 11 or more, as base creature +3.
+**Challenge Rating:** HD 5 or less, as base creature +1; HD 6 to 10, as base creature +2; HD 11 or more, as base creature +3.

 **Alignment:** Always good (any).

-**Level Adjustment:** Same as base creature
+**Level Adjustment:** Same as base creature +4.
-+4.

 ## HALF-DRAGON